devJSQ/movie-recommendation-project/README.md

 - Genre: action movie.
 - Year: before 2000.
-- When searching for the movie with the above properties, we will pick the most rated movie.
+- When searching for the movie with the above properties, The system should pick the most rated movie.

 System:
 We recommend the following movie for you: